-No Member may be involved in scrutinising a decision which he has been directly involved in taking.
+No Member may be involved in scrutinising a decision which they have been directly involved in taking.

-A Deputy to a Cabinet Member should not serve on an Overview and Scrutiny Committee that scrutinises the work undertaken by that Cabinet Member.
+A Deputy to a Cabinet Member should not serve on an Overview and Scrutiny Committee whose remit includes scrutiny of that Cabinet Member's portfolio.